Foreign Exchange Market

 As a result, it dictates currency values.

 The second tier is the over-the-counter market.
-That's where and individuals trade.
+That's where companies and individuals trade.
 The OTC has become very popular since there are now many companies that offer online trading platforms.
-For more, see About Forex Trading.
+New traders, starting with limited capital, need to know more about forex trading.
+It’s risky because the forex industry is not highly regulated and provides substantial leverage.

 The interbank market includes the three trades mentioned above.
 Banks also engage in the SWIFT market.
 It allows them to transfer foreign exchange to each other.
 SWIFT stands for Society for World-Wide Interbank Financial Telecommunications.

 Banks trade to create profit for themselves and their clients.
 When they trade for themselves, it's called proprietary trading.
-Their customers include governments, sovereign wealth funds, large corporations, hedge funds and wealthy individuals.
-(Source: "How Trading Works - Interbank and the Forex," FX Street.)
+Their customers include governments, sovereign wealth funds, large corporations, hedge funds, and wealthy individuals.

-Here are fifteen biggest players in the foreign exchange market.
+Here are 10 biggest players in the foreign exchange market, according to Euromoney's 2017 FX Survey 2017.

 Traders at the banks would collaborate in online chat rooms.